-Here is the Cliff's Notes version of Kansas defensive coordinator Dave Campo's comments at his press conference today.
+Here is the Cliff's Notes version from Kansas defensive coordinator Dave Campo's comments at his press conference today.